-Now, many residents including my constituents, want to hear from the horses' mouth so to speak, and Qikiqtarjuarmiut wish to hear either now or further down this session.
+Many residents, including my constituents, want to hear directly from the horse's mouth, so to speak, and Qikiqtarjuarmiut wish to hear either now or further down this session.
 This is the first question I wanted to start off with.